manvibharat/manvibharat.github.io/_pages/about.md

 ---

-I am a Researcher at TCS Research and a part-time PhD student at IIT Madras.
-My work spans control systems, reinforcement learning, multi-agent systems, game theory,
-and optimization.
-I develop algorithms for dynamical systems, trajectory optimization,
-and learning in multi-agent environments.

-My research has been published in IJCAI, CDC, and MED.
-I am broadly interested in AI for dynamical systems and decision-making.

-I enjoy working at the intersection of machine learning, control theory, and optimization,
-designing systems that combine data-driven learning with mathematical structure.

-I am a Researcher at TCS Research and a part-time PhD student at IIT Madras.
-My work lies at the intersection of control theory, reinforcement learning,
-game theory, and scientific computing.

-I have experience building research prototypes, numerical simulation tools,
-and machine learning systems for dynamical and multi-agent environments.
-My work has been published in venues such as IJCAI, CDC, and MED.
+Researcher at TCS Research working on cost-minimizing equilibrium strategies for energy brokers and small-scale energy producers.
+I have a strong background in multi-agent systems, game-theoretic analysis, and nonlinear control, with publications in IJCAI, CDC, and MED.
+I am pursuing a part-time PhD at IIT Madras on learning dynamics in games and equilibrium-seeking algorithms, involving multi-agent simulator development.
+I am also interested in neural operators and am actively exploring these topics.

 Outside research, I enjoy reading about dynamical systems, robotics, and
 mathematical optimization, and I like experimenting with tools like PyTorch,